jaseg/gerbonara/docs/apertures.rst

 -----------------------

 Gerbonara supports rotating both individual graphic objects and whole files.
 Alas, this was not a use case that was intended when the Gerber format was developed.
-We can rotate lines, arcs, and regions alright by simply rotatint all of their points.
+We can rotate lines, arcs, and regions alright by simply rotating all of their points.
 Flashes are where things get tricky: Individual flashes cannot be rotated at all in any widely supported way.
 There are some newer additions to the standard, but I would be surprised if any of the cheap board houses understand those.
 The only way to rotate a flash is to rotate the aperture, not the flash.
 For cirlces, this is a no-op.